 Mix, & Absorb

 Mixing movements occur in the gastrointestinal tract as a result of smooth muscle contractions.
 These repetitive back and forth contractions usually occur in small intestine and mix the food particles with the digestive chemistry and other fluids.
 These contractions are stimulated by the production of serotonin by cells lining the small intestine.
-Ninety-five (95%) of serotonin is made in the gut.
+Ninety-five (95%) of serotonin is made in the gut for peristalsis and control of the blood supplying the gut.
 The movements that propel the food particles through the GI tract are called peristalsis.
 These are rhythmic waves of contraction that move the food particles through the various regions in which mechanical and chemical digestion takes place.